UGI RFP & Application • UGI Cover Page • UGI Budget Form

 The program provides funds to undergraduates to participate in original research or creative or artistic projects of their own design.
 These projects require supervision by a faculty sponsor.

-Proposals must be submitted no later than FEBRUARY 7, 2014 (THE DEADLINE HAS BEEN EXTENDED).
-Questions should be directed to Karen Markin at 874-5971 or Lynne Derbyshire at 874-4732.
+Proposals must be submitted no later than November 3, 2014.
+Questions should be directed to Karen Markin at 874-5971.